Budget night and banquets

 I, and CBM, are not alone in our quest for justice.
 There’s hope for justice.
 Join us at Voices for Justice in December and check out Micah Australia.

-Photo: Stevie Wills (Right of centre in black), sitting next to Politician, Tanya Plibersek (left of centre in grey).
+Photo: Stevie Wills (centre right in black), sitting next to the Hon Tanya Plibersek MP (centre left in grey).